yoav130193/Erlang_Project/README.md

 * Distributed BFS
 * Shortest Path Between Two Vertices (Bellman Ford)
 * communication between many different and independent modules
+* video of a sample of running the project can be found here: https://youtu.be/teE5jcW7z0M

 ### Built With